dns-vsm/embeddings/README.md

 ## Jupyter notebook
 You can check <a href='dns_embeddings.ipynb'>this Jupyter Notebook</a> with the code used in these examples and some others.
-You can also play with the DNS-VSM model direclty in <a href='https://colab.research.google.com/drive/1rtsUHF1OYJFxBzDgNu3LQjPox3vqbj4g?usp=sharing'>this Google Colab Notebook</a> directly in the browser without any local environment configuration.
+You can also play with the DNS-VSM model in <a href='https://colab.research.google.com/drive/1rtsUHF1OYJFxBzDgNu3LQjPox3vqbj4g?usp=sharing'>this Google Colab Notebook</a> directly in the browser without any local environment configuration.

 <br/>